-You can decide whether to earn an associate degree before transferring.
-Transfer students who wish to earn a degree usually pursue an Associate in Arts or an Associate in Science.
-Colleges with completion or fast-track degree programs for working adults may allow students to transfer all the credits earned from an Associate in Applied Science degree.
+Colleges with completion or fast-track degree programs for working adults may allow students to transfer all the credits earned from an Associate in Applied Science degree through an articulation agreement.
 Others may accept up to 90 credits earned at the College and require an additional 30 credit hours.
 In other programs, it may be to the student's advantage to complete the Michigan Transfer Agreement.